 The OpenSSL cryptographic library has replaced the library formerly available from RSA Laboratories.
 All cryptographic routines except a version of the MD5 message digest algorithm have been removed from the base distribution.
 All 128-bit and 160-bit message digests algorithms are now supported for both symmetric key and public key cryptosystems.
 See the Authentication Support page for further information and the Authentication Options page for a list of supported digest algorithms.

 The NTP discrete event simulator has been substantially upgraded, now including scenarios with multiple servers and time-sensitive scripts.
 This allows the NTP algorithms to be tested in an embedded environment with systematic and pseudo-random network delay and oscillator wander distributions.
 This has been used to verify correct operation under conditions of extreme error and misconfiguration.
 See the ntpdsim - Network Time Protocol (NTP) simulator page.
-A technical description and performance analysis is given in the white papers at the NTP Project Page.
+A technical description and performance analysis is given in the white paper.

 NTPv4 includes three new server discovery schemes, which in most applications can avoid per-host configuration altogether.
 Two of these are based on IP multicast technology, while the remaining one is based on crafted DNS lookups.
 See the Automatic NTP Configuration Schemes page for further information.

 The status display and event report monitoring functions have been considerably expanded, including new statistics files and event reporting to files and the system log.
 See the Event Messages and Status Words page for further information.

 Several new options have been added for the ntpd command line.
 For the inveterate knob twiddlers several of the more important performance variables can be changed to fit actual or perceived special conditions.
 In particular, the tinker and tos commands can be used to adjust thresholds, throw switches and change limits.

 Changes and Upgrades Since the NTPv3 Version (xntp3-5)